team-12-csc-510/amatsa/CONTRIBUTING.md

 This project uses Python linter to ensure the code style is uniform and conforms to a well known syntactical style.
 [Pylint analyser](https://pylint.pycqa.org/en/latest/)

+The project incorporates a pre commit file which should be run using pre-commit run --all before commiting the code.

 ## How to report an issue

 This project uses [GitHub Issues](https://github.com/VSangarya/AMATSA/issues) to track bugs.